Yakai4/random-things/The way to install Hyper-V on your WIndows10 Home Edition PC.md

-Save following code as `Hyper-V.cmd` and restart when installaton is done
+Save the following code as `Hyper-V.cmd` and restart when installaton is done
 ```cmd
 pushd "%~dp0"
 dir /b %SystemRoot%\servicing\Packages\*Hyper-V*.mum >hyper-v.txt